utiasSTARS/panda-rl-envs/may3_realrobotsetup.md

    3. etc.

 # force-torque tests
-1. connect force torque sensor to
+1. attempt basic impedance control with xarm + force torque...but only if it takes <1 day to set up.

 # camera tests
 1. azure seems like installing alone would be a huge hassle